 Therefore, if you are an enterprise, SMB, or even a startup dealing with e-commerce products, you need a robust platform to sell your products and services.

-There are two excellent solutions for it – Magento and Shopify, and they are giving tough competition to each other due to their capabilities and usefulness for different businesses.
-This brings us to the debate – Magento vs. Shopify- for choosing the best platform for your online store.
+There are two excellent solutions for it – Adobe Commerce (previously Magento) and Shopify, and they are giving tough competition to each other due to their capabilities and usefulness for different businesses.
+This brings us to the debate – Adobe Commerce vs. Shopify- for choosing the best platform for your online store.

 Let’s see who wins.